lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 **Note:**

 - Remember to add spark-streaming-flume Maven dependency in pom.xml file.
-- There are a bit differences between the flume config file and FlumePushWordCount file of local mode and server mode (in product environment).
+- There are a bit differences between the flume config file and FlumePushWordCount file of local mode and server mode (in production environment).

 #### local mode